 We also needed a shower curtain.
 I was strolling the aisles of TJ Maxx one day (as I do many days!) and came upon this white, soft green, pale blue paisley patterned curtain and knew it would be perfect for our green and white bathroom.

-We went shopping at Lowe’s for a curved silver shower bar.
+We also bought a curved silver shower bar.
 We had a curved shower bar in our house in Cincinnati, and we loved it.
 It makes a normal-sized tub feel that much bigger.

 The bathroom renovation was almost done!